Heroin withdrawal symptoms may only last a week or so, but the symptoms can be severe and include:

 Heroin is a short-acting opioid, meaning that it takes effect rapidly but also leaves the bloodstream quickly.
 The National Highway Traffic Safety Administration (NHTSA) estimates that heroin withdrawal symptoms start within 6-12 hours of the last dose, peak in 2-3 days, and last 5-10 days in total.

-Detox is the method of removing heroin from the body.
-Since withdrawal can peak after a few days of the last dose, detox in a substance abuse treatment center that offers medical detox may be the most comfortable way to purge the drug from the body and avoid relapse.
+Detox is the set of interventions used to manage the symptoms of withdrawal.
+Since withdrawal can peak after a few days of the last dose, detox in a substance abuse treatment center that offers medical detox may be the most comfortable way to withdraw from heroin.

-Medical detox starts before heroin completely leaves the system and usually takes between 5 and 7 days.
+Medical detox often starts before heroin completely leaves the system and usually takes between 5 and 7 days.
 For someone who is more heavily dependent on heroin, detox may last a little longer, up to 10 days.
-Medical detox may use medications and therapy to help the body and brain recover from heroin’s effects.
+Medical detox often incorporates medications and therapy to help the body and brain recover from its dependence on heroin.
 Blood pressure, heart rate, breathing, and temperature levels are all monitored to help keep individuals safe and secure throughout the entire process.

 The American Society of Addiction Medicine (ASAM) estimates that 517,000 Americans battle heroin addiction.
 Heroin is classified as a Schedule I drug by the Drug Enforcement Administration (DEA), which means that it is considered to have a high rate of abuse and potential for addiction, and no medicinal uses in this country.